espocrm/documentation/docs/administration/workflows.md

 * PATCH
 * DELETE

-Payload can be taken from a formula variable (as of v2.15) or specified in a JSON format.
+A payload can be taken from a formula variable (as of v2.15) or specified in a JSON format.

 Additional headers can be specified.